LukeGrahamLandry/franca/devlog.md

+## (May 19)

+- it's very easy to just silently get garbage
+  - if you forget `[[stage_in]`
+  - if you put `[[buffer(0)]]` on a struct of texture/sampler.
+  (so it's fine to put your bindings in a struct but it can't be the same struct as your other stuff?)
+- if i were to generate the relection info for the vertex types, it could be more succinct because you wouldn't need to say .unpack() anywhere but i find it super confusing when trying to figure out which cpu side data goes into which part of the shader. it's easier for me if they're the same type on both sides so you can watch it flow through.
+- similarly, the vertex output and fragment input ("varying" variables?) being different structs makes it less clear that they're the same.
+TODO: is it slower if you say you need `#position` as an input to the fragment shader but don't use it? cause it seems like that's the only disadvantage. surely the other guy's copy of llvm notices that if it matters. i guess it's confusing if its a magic fragment input like `front_facing`, but i could always just let you nest structs or have that as a seperate argument.

 ## (May 15)

 - so the metal docs have an example where they have same program written as (a storage